alfonsodelavega/peacemaker-evaluation/README.md

 # Peacemaker performance evaluation

-This instructions explain how to run the performance evaluation used to compare [Peacemaker](https://github.com/epsilonlabs/peacemaker) with model-based model merge approaches.
+These instructions explain how to run the performance evaluation used to compare [Peacemaker](https://github.com/epsilonlabs/peacemaker) with model-based model merge approaches.
 Scripts are provided to generate models and for running the benchmarks.

 When not mentioned otherwise, instructions are to be run from the `org.eclipse.epsilon.peacemaker.benchmarks` directory.
 These instructions have been tested in Mac OS Catalina and Ubuntu 20.04.